giodueck/FC-tools/src/ellipse/doc/general-design.md

 The instruction encodes the number of words following it to transfer to an address stored in a register.
 The address is incremented for each new word, such that the result is the same sequence of words in a contiguous array of RAM starting at the address specified by the register argument.

-A similar instruction does not exist for copying a single word to an address or a register, as the 2 cycles needed to complete it are not much faster than the 3 with basic arithmetic operations or 2 with cleverer arithmetic ops.
+A similar instruction does not exist for copying a single word to a register, as the 2 cycles needed to complete it are not faster than the 2 with MOV and MOVH

 oooo oooo -rrr rr-- iiii iiii iiii iiii